-Other members have voiced their thoughts of making friends and if it wasn't for the club, many of us would be sitting at home on our own.
-Well loved members expressed their pleasure when club members visited them whilst they were in hospital.
+Other members have voiced their thoughts of making friends and if it wasn't for the club,

 The laughter, conversation, the joy of getting a cup of tea or coffee with cake, the lunches of fish and chips, the quizzes, zumba, the bingo (what a laugh!), the trips out and so the list goes on.
 We have cemented a great friendship with the local infant/primary school and go to the school for entertainment, and the children in turn come to the club to entertain us further.
 I believe a club member has submitted one of his poems which the children hope to learn and recite.